pythonwithalex/Spring2015/week2/list_string_review.md

 ## Why does all of this matter?

-String and list methods are the fun part of python.
+String and list methods are productive features of the python language.
 But they will be frustrating for you if you don't have some familiarity with the idea of mutability and immutability and the knowledge of which Python data types fall under these two categories.

 ## What is a method?